You are viewing beta documentation for Formie 4.x.

 Form Builder Events

-You can configure event data on a page button from the form builder.
-Open the form, click the submit or next button for the page you want to track, then go to the Advanced tab.
-Enable Client Events and the Client Event Data table will appear.
+You can configure analytics events per page from the form builder.
+Open the form, select the page you want to track, then go to the Tracking tab.
+Enable Client Events and add one or more events.

 That represents the same payload you would normally send to dataLayer.push():